navidJadid/openease_ci-cd_documentation/README.md

     - current release
     - travis build
     (- semantic-release)
+- Travis-CI:
+    Travis-CI can be activated from the GitHub marketplace, then the repository needs to be manually checked on [travis-ci.org](https://travis-ci.org).
+You're almost ready to go, just add a `travis.yml` file to your repository.
+This file will tell Travis-CI, among other things, where to find the tests, which language the code base is written in, which test framework to use, etc.
+    **TODO**
+    For more details, please refer to the [Travis-CI documentation](https://docs.travis-ci.com/).

+    Travis-CI can also be set up together with `semantic-release`.
+For that, please refer to the official [`semantic-release` documentation](https://semantic-release.gitbook.io/semantic-release/).

 ### Coding Principles
 We would like to encourage certain coding principles for this project, in order to keep the code base consistent, maintainable, and easy to read.
 In large our coding guidelines are derived from the book _Clean Code: A Handbook of Agile Software Craftsmanship_ by Robert C. Spies, maybe better known by his alias Uncle Rob.
 We **strongly** recommend reading it, as it provides great ideas and principles to write readable and maintainable software.
 Now let us look at the coding principles which we regard as most important: